the-argus/okaylib/README.md

       result".
 Maybe instead "lresult" for "local result?".
 Potentially a debugmode check to make sure you haven't overwritten the value in the context when you access it from the result.
-- [x] opt and result are constexpr + trivial, if their payloads are
-- [x] slice type: like span but not nullable
-- [x] defer statement
-- [x] stdmem: functions for checking if slices are overlapping, contained within, etc
 - [ ] context handle: serializable replacement for a reference which is a unique index of an allocation along with a generation / magic value. when dereferencing, it asks the context for the corresponding memory and compares magic number to try to detect invalid allocator or use-after-free.
 - [ ] variants of context handle: explicit handle (dereferencing requires passing the allocator) and unique context handle
-- [ ] standardized SIMD vector and matrix types, explicit by default but with optional operator overloading. inspired by DirectXMath
-- [x] new iterators, with lower barrier to entry. c++17 compatible but not backwards compatible with algorithms that use legacy iterators or c++20 iterators.
-Designed for easy implementation, good codegen, and immediate rangelike support (type with iterator stuff should also be a range)
-- [ ] A dynamic bit array and a static bit array with boolean-like iterators, to prove capability of new iterators
 - [ ] sane `std::string` replacement, inspired a bit by Godot's `String`
 - [ ] `static_string`: `const char*` replacement which stores its length and has
       a lot of nice string operations. never does allocation.